December 17, 2021

 How much does it cost to start a dental office?

-The cost to start a dental office can vary depending on your location, size, and whether you buy a building, construct a new office, or lease a move-in ready office.
+Of course the cost to start a dental office can vary depending on your location, size, and whether you buy a building, construct a new office, or lease a move-in ready office.
 Additionally, will you buy or lease your dental equipment?
 Based on 3 different sources (DentistryIQ, DentrixAscend, Amplify) you can expect the following startup costs for your dental practice:

 - Minimum startup cost for a dental practice = $250,000